 - Most goitres are painless.
 However, an inflamed thyroid gland (thyroiditis) can be painful.

-- If your thyroid makes too much or too little thyroxine (T4) or triiodothyronine (T3), this can cause a range of symptoms.
+- If your thyroid gland makes too much or too little thyroxine (T4) or triiodothyronine (T3), this can cause a range of symptoms.
 See the separate leaflets called Overactive Thyroid Gland (Hyperthyroidism), Underactive Thyroid Gland (Hypothyroidism) and Thyroid Eye Disease for more details.

 - A large goitre may press on the windpipe (trachea) or the gullet (oesophagus).
 This may cause difficulty with breathing or with swallowing.